If you’re here, you’re probably struggling for the right words to say when a baby dies…

 In the U.S. alone there is an estimated 900,000 to 1 million babies lost in miscarriage each year.

-Yet, even with these high numbers, many women feel so very isolated and alone, largely because the topic is not widely discussed.
+Even with these high numbers, many women feel so very isolated and alone, largely because the topic is not widely discussed.
 No one seems to be able to find the right words when someone they love experiences this trauma.
+No one talks about the words to say when a baby dies and many of us are left in an awkward position as people say sometimes terrible things.

 But I still encourage you to try.